Joel E. Cohen

 He was elected a Fellow of Harvard University's Society of Fellows (1967-71), King's College Cambridge (1974-75), the Center for Advanced Study in the Behavioral Sciences (1981-82), the American Association for the Advancement of Science (1983), the American Statistical Association (1987), and the Japan Society for the Promotion of Science (1990).
 He was a Trustee of the Russell Sage Foundation (1989-99) and Vice-Chairman of the Russell Sage Foundation Board (1996-99), a member of the Committee on Selection (1990-99) and the Educational Advisory Board (1985-2001) of the John Simon Guggenheim Memorial Foundation, a Director’s Visitor at the Institute for Advanced Study, Princeton (1989-90), a member of the scientific board of the Institute for Scientific Interchange, Torino, Italy (1991-2007), a Visiting Scholar of Phi Beta Kappa (1992-93), a member of the editorial board of The American Scholar (1994-99), a member of the Council of the National Academy of Sciences (2001-04), a member of the Governing Board of the National Research Council (2001-05); a member of the Council of the American Academy of Arts and Sciences (2000-04), a member of the Board of Trustees of the Black Rock Forest Preserve, New York (1989-2011), a member of the Executive Committee of the Tyler Prize for Environmental Achievement (2001-04, 2005-06), a member of the worldwide Board of Directors of The Nature Conservancy (2000-09), a member of the Board of Trustees of the New York State Nature Conservancy (2001-10), a member of the advisory council of the Education Policy and Data Center, Washington, DC (2004-2008), and a member of the Board of Trustees of the Population Reference Bureau, Washington, DC (2004-10).
 He co-led the project on Universal Basic and Secondary Education at the American Academy of Arts and Sciences, Cambridge, MA (1998-2007).

 He taught at Harvard (1971-74) in the Faculty of Arts and Sciences and School of Public Health, and was a Visiting Professor at Stanford University (1982), the National University of San Luis, Argentina (1987), the Central University of Venezuela (1991), the Technion–Israel Institute of Technology (1993), and the College of Notre Dame of Maryland (1994).
 In 1996, he was the Zucker Environmental Fellow of Yale University and the BES Lecturer of the British Ecological Society.
 In 1997, he was the Michael Perkins Lecturer of the Department of Zoology, Cambridge University, UK.
 He spent a sabbatical in 1997-98 at the Harvard Institute for International Development and the Harvard Center for Population and Development Studies, Cambridge, MA.
 He gave the commencement address to the University of California, Berkeley, College of Natural Resources in 1999 and was Hitchcock Professor of the University of California, Berkeley, in 2000.
 He was a visiting faculty member of the University of Montpellier II, France, in 2009, 2010, and 2011.
-He was the Roberts Lecturer at Colorado College and a Distinguished Lecturer at the U.S. National Science Foundation's Directorate for Mathematical and Physical Sciences in 2012.
+He was the Roberts Lecturer at Colorado College in 2012.